timleevt/ppls-champ/README.md

 - Git

 ## TODO for Version 1 Release
-- [ ] individual boxers listed must be unique
+- [x] individual boxers listed must be unique
 - [x] display user list
 - [ ] calculate community list
 - [ ] display community list
+- [ ] get modal to clear items and close out on submission for new list or load
 - [ ] mobile compatability
 - [ ] Create a cron job that will schedule the web scrape stuff once a week
 - [ ] error handling for bad requests on the backend
 - [ ] remove sensitive info from backend (database id/pw, etc) and make it use environment variabes
 - [ ] deploy via heroku
-- [ ] styling fixes

-## Bugs
-- loading a different list does not clear out the first one

 ## Planned for future release
+- Revamped design
-- optimize network requests
+- Optimize network requests
 - 24 hour timer before list can be updated
 - Spam prevention (timer/captcha)
 - Spinning boxer heads for loading icons